Gauge invariant canonical symplectic algorithms for real-time lattice strong-field quantum electrodynamics: Lattice canonical field theory of the Dirac-Maxwell systems

 In the above discretization, a half integer index indicates along which edge does the field resides, where $\Delta{x}$, $\Delta{y}$ and $\Delta{z}$ are lattice periods.
 In DEC framework, the magnetic field 2-form $\bm{{\rm{d}}}\bm{A}$ lives on the face center of the lattice.
 By using the Hodge dual operator $*$, we obtain the discrete charge 3-form $-\bm{{\rm{d}}}*\bm{Y}$ and current 2-form $\bm{{\rm{d}}}*\bm{{\rm{d}}}\bm{A}$ on the volume and face centers of the dual lattice respectively.
 Where the coordinate of a form on dual lattice is translated by $(\Delta{x},\Delta{y},\Delta{z})/2$ after the Hodge operation, which means the primary-dual lattice generated by the Hodge star is a staggered lattice.
 The discrete gradient $\bigtriangledown_{d}$, curl $\bigtriangledown_{d}\times$, and divergence $\bigtriangledown_{d}\cdot$ operators in DEC framework can be defined as \cite{Hirani,QChen3},

 When it comes to the bispinor field, the fermion doubling is a serious problem in LGT, especially in LQCD simulations.
 Nielsen-Ninomiya no-go theorem states that the discretization of the Dirac equation on a regular space lattice forbids a single chirally invariant fermion flavor without breaking one or more of the following assumptions: translation invariance, locality, and Hermiticity \cite{Nielsen}.
-There are several strategies to avoid this obstacle, e.g. Wilson's momentum-dependent mass term or Kogut-Susskind staggered fermion \cite{Kogut,Rothe}.
-Here, in the unified DEC framework, we treat the bispinor components as different differential forms on the space-like submanifold, which are $\psi_{1}$, $\psi_{2}dx{\wedge}dy{\wedge}dz$, $\psi_{3}dz$, and $\psi_{4}dx{\wedge}dy$,
+There are several strategies to solve this problem, e.g. Wilson's momentum-dependent mass term and Kogut-Susskind staggered fermion \cite{Kogut,Rothe}.
+In particular, the K\"ahler fermion constructed by P. Becher and H. Joos is the first geometric theory based lattice fermion, which is proved equivalent to a staggered fermion \cite{Becher}.
+Here, in the unified DEC framework, we treat the bispinor components as different differential forms on the space-like submanifold, which are $\psi_{1}$, $\psi_{2}dx{\wedge}dz$, $\psi_{3}dz$, $\psi_{4}dx$, $\tilde\psi_{1}dx{\wedge}dy$, $\tilde\psi_{2}dy{\wedge}dz$, $\tilde\psi_{3}dx{\wedge}dy{\wedge}dz$ and $\tilde\psi_{4}dy$,